ModOrganizer2/modorganizer/README.txt

 Overview:
 ---------

-As of December 2013 MO consists of the following subprojects:
+As of Juli 2014 MO consists of the following subprojects:
 - organizer: The main userinterface. heavy usage of various libraries
 - hookdll: core library of the virtual file system
 - uibase: interop between plugins and the main application as well as some reusable functionality